pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ```
 gedit FreeSurfer.qry
 ```
-and a window should pop up. don't change anything in this window but you'll notice that it contains the names of all of the different brain regions followed by the number code given to them in the FreeSurfer output.
+and a window should pop up.
+Don't change anything in this window but you'll notice that it contains the names of all of the different brain regions followed by the number code given to them in the FreeSurfer output.
 When looking at a FreeSurfer labelmap, when you put your mouse over a color-coded brain region this is the number that pops up in the bottom left hand corner of the screen along with the brain region abbreviation.
 If you exit out of this you can also enter:
 ```
 gedit freesurfer_queries_new.qry
 ```
 and this defines individual tracts.

-Now go back to your PipelineTraining directory and enter:
+Now go back to your `PipelineTraining/derivatives/sub-sample/ses-1/` directory and enter:

 ```
-nifti_wmql -f sample_fs2dwi/wmparc-in-bse.nii.gz -i Diffusion_b3000/Tractography/sample-dwi-tracts.vtk  -q /rfanfs/pnl-zorro/software/pnlutil/pipeline/wmql-2.0.qry -o ./wmql
+nifti_wmql -f anat/sample_fs2dwi/wmparcInDwi.nii.gz -i dwi/Tractography/sub-sample_ses-1_desc-XcEdEp_tracts.vtk  -q /rfanfs/pnl-zorro/software/pnlutil/pipeline/wmql-2.0.qry -o dwi/wmql
 ```

 After it has finished running, you can go into the `wmql/` directory and see that it has generated files for all kinds of tracts.

-You would now use these files to QC whichever areas you are interested in the study, so for this example we can choose a random one, say `sample-af.left.vtk`, to have a look at.
-Open the file in Slicer making sure to choose **FiberBundle** option for **Description** and also open `wmparc.mgz`  in the `sample-freesurfer/mri` directory with **Volume** selected.
+You would now use these files to QC whichever areas you are interested in the study, so for this example we can choose a random one, say `af.left.vtk`, to have a look at.
+Open the file in Slicer making sure to choose **FiberBundle** option for **Description** and also open `wmparc.mgz`  in the `anat/sample_freesurfer/mri` directory with **Volume** selected.

 When it is open go to **Volumes** in **Modules** and under the **Display** header, change the **Lookup Table** value to **FreeSurferLabels**.
 At this point you should have something like this: